Best High-Protein Foods at Costco for Easy Meal Prep

 For more freezer meal prep ideas, read Best Frozen Salmon for Meal Prep.

-7. Kirkland Canned Tuna
+7. Kirkland Solid White Albacore Tuna (8-pack)

 Canned tuna is one of the easiest high-protein Costco pantry staples.
 It is shelf-stable, affordable per serving, and requires no cooking.
+At $1.87 per can with 26 grams of protein, it delivers the second-best protein-per-dollar value on this list after eggs.

 To make tuna more meal-prep friendly, mix it with Greek yogurt, lemon juice, mustard, diced pickles, celery, and pepper.

-8. Frozen Shrimp
+8. Kirkland Frozen Cooked Shrimp (2 lb bag)

 Easy shrimp meal ideas: